VIDEO AND MUSIC

 Born in Milwaukee, Wisconsin to a musical family, Moorer is the granddaughter of 60’s soul group singer Alvis Moorer from “The Esquires.”
 Her parents were both avid music fans, while her father was an aspiring musician who chose to raise his family rather than pursue music; but, passed a deep love and appreciation of music to his daughter.
 Moving to Atlanta as a preteen, Moorer began formal music training at Dekalb School of the Arts, where she studied voice and acting.
 At age 16, she began performing professionally with a girl group, and opened for artists like Ludacris and Busta Rhythms.
 She continued her music training learning directly from Atlanta based jazz musicians like Russell Gunn, Theresa Hightower, Julie Dexter, and Khari Cabral.
 Through college she worked consistently as an in demand background and session vocalist.
 Music opened the doors for film work and Moorer has appeared as a vocalist in tv shows “Greenleaf” and “Star” with Queen Latifah, and recently in a supporting role as Brenda Franklin in the official biopic of Aretha Franklin “RESPECT.”

-Brenda is a graduate of SCAD’s Master of Arts Program, an Arts Leaders of Metro Atlanta Alum, and a Georgia Center for Nonprofit High Potential Diverse Leaders Alum.
-She is also the Founder and Executive Director of Touch + Agree, a nonprofit organization dedicated to creating space for emerging musicians.
+She is a graduate of SCAD’s Master of Arts Program, an Arts Leader of Metro Atlanta Alum, and a Georgia Center for Nonprofit High Potential Diverse Leaders Alum.
+She is also the Founder and Artistic Director of Touch x Agree, a nonprofit music organization dedicated to creating space for emerging musicians.
 As a millennial and artist, her songwriting crafts lyrics with a quiet ache and intriguing pull.
 Her work has garnered attention from tastemaker Gilles Peterson, NPR, DJ Jamal Ahmad, Ebony Magazine, AfroElle, and Afropunk.